folio-org/folio-integration-tests/README.md

 Also possible to run integration tests trough IDE by:

-There are 3 main variables in karate-config.js we have to take into account
+There are 4 main variables in karate-config.js we have to take into account
 ```
 1: baseUrl            - url to kong(api-gateway)
 2: baseKeycloakUrl    - url to keycloak(authorization)
+3: kcClientId         - master keycloak id
-3: clientSecret       - master keycloak password
+4: kcClientSecret     - master keycloak password
 ```

 Either you hardcode these values in karate-config.js or use a predefined block for karate.env